Biology Department Course Offerings

 |320||Physiology (4).
 Prereq: CHE 111-112, 113-114.

-The functions of the major body systems: nervous, cardiovascular, immune, respiratory, muscular, endocrine, reproductive, excretory, and digestive.
-(Lecture 3, Lab 3) (Honors) (Spring, odd years)
+A study of the functions of the major body systems: nervous, cardiovascular, immune, respiratory, muscular, endocrine, reproductive, excretory, and digestive.
+(Lecture 3, Lab 3) (Honors) (Fall, even years)

-Microscopic study of major animal tissues: epithelial, connective, muscular, and nervous.
-(Lecture 3, Lab 3) (Spring, even years)
+A microscopic study of major animal tissues: epithelial, connective, muscular, and nervous.
+(Lecture 3, Lab 3) (Spring, odd years)

 |336||Comparative Anatomy of the Vertebrates (4).